FBI searches Peabody 'creepy doll' business in ongoing investigation

 "I was like OK, what's happening," said Mary, who works on the first floor.
 "It's kind of weird because it's your place of work so you want to be safe, you want to feel safe."

-WBZ has reached out to the shop owner and the building's owner for comment.
-This story will be updated.
+WBZ has reached out to the shop owner and the building's owner for comment, but neither have responded yet.

 for more features.